Frama-99/DLC-packaging/macos_v2.1.9_catalina/README.md

 All of these functions work on the packaged version, at comparable speeds compared to the native Python distribution.

-## Moving the Catalina packaged DLC on Big Sur
+## Testing the Catalina packaged DLC on Big Sur
 Next is testing if the app packaged on Catalina will work on Big Sur.
 I made another test project and tested the functions above.
 Two things resulted in crashes: